tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 - A `UILabel` with a text "Phone number" to indicate what the next text field is for
 - A `UITextField` so that the user can enter their phone number
 - A `UIButton` with the text "Verify" to trigger the SIMCheck request
+- A `UIActivityIndicator`  to inform User (Large) to show/hide progress when you perform a SIMCheck

 All UI components are "Horizontally" aligned in the container using constraints.
 You should also define constraints to anchor the components as well.
 You can use Reset to Suggested Constraints within Resolve Auto Layout Issues.